SasView/sasview/src/sas/sasgui/perspectives/fitting/media/fitting_help.rst

 This mode fits one data set.

-When data is sent to the fitting perspective it is plotted in a graph window as markers.
+When data is sent to the fitting it is plotted in a graph window as markers.

 If a graph does not appear, or a graph window appears but is empty, then the data has not loaded correctly.
 Check to see if there is a message in the :ref:`Status_Bar`